 Oxfam New Zealand's work is made possible by a network of people committed to Oxfam's vision, including supporters, interns, staff, volunteers, board and overseas partners.

-Most of our staff is based in our Auckland office.
-We also have a policy unit in Wellington and two field offices in Papua New Guinea.
+Most of our staff is based in our Auckland office however we also have a small policy unit in Wellington.
 Our active group of interns and volunteers assist us in organising events and actions, or come into our offices to help out.

 Oxfam New Zealand's Board helps set out the policy and strategic goals that guide our operations.

 Our Executive Director

 Rachael is executive director of Oxfam New Zealand and a strong advocate for international development, human rights and gender equality.
 Before joining Oxfam in 2014, she was a Regional Director with Family Planning New Zealand and more recently Executive Director of the New Zealand AIDS Foundation.
 She has also consulted for a number of organisations, including UN Women, UNAIDS, IPPF and the New Zealand Ministry of Foreign Affairs and Trade, on a range of issues including human rights, gender equality, HIV and AIDS, and sexual and reproductive health across the Pacific and in New Zealand.